Gallagher leads Canadiens past Blues 6-3

-MONTREAL (AP) — Brendan Gallagher had a goal and two assists and the Montreal Canadiens beat the defending Stanley Cup champion St. Louis Blues 6-3 on Saturday night.
+MONTREAL (AP) — Despite playing their third game in four nights, the Montreal Canadiens were good enough to beat the defending Stanley Cup champion St. Louis Blues on Saturday night.

+Brendan Gallagher had a goal and two assists and the Canadiens beat the Blues 6-3.

 Tomas Tatar, Jonathan Drouin, Philip Danault, Arturri Lehkonen, and Max Domi also scored for Montreal.

+Drouin was awarded his team’s player of the game award, a sword replica from the Arnold Schwarzenegger movie “Conan the Barbarian.”

+“Last year we had the cape.
+This year it’s the sword.
+It’s a new tradition,” Drouin said.

-Brayden Schenn, Samuel Blais, and Vince Dunn scored for St. Louis.
+Brayden Schenn, Samuel Blais, and Vince Dunn scored for St. Louis, which absorbed its first regulation loss of the season.

+“They played better, they played harder than us,” Blues head coach Craig Berube said.

 Montreal goalie Carey Price made 26 saves.
 Jordan Binnington stopped 31 shots for the Blues.

-The Canadiens, playing their third game in four nights, earned their first regulation victory of the season.
+The Canadiens earned their first regulation victory of the season.

+Montreal head coach Claude Julien gave his players the day off from skating Friday but had his players watch video to prepare for the Blues.

+“We’re fortunate enough that two (of our games) were at home,” Julien said.
+“These guys use a lot of energy night after night.
+They get on the plane, they get back home at one in the morning.
+They’ve got to play the next night.
+It’s not easy, but you have to manage it,”

 Tatar tipped a bouncing puck past Binnington in the first-period to open the scoring.
 It was his second goal of the season.